 196.05 Utility property; valuation; revaluation.
-(1) Whenever the commission shall deem it either proper or necessary in the interest of effective regulation, the commission shall value or revalue all the property of every public utility actually used and useful for the convenience of the public.
+(1) Whenever the commission shall deem it either proper or necessary in the interest of effective regulation, the commission shall value or revalue all the property of every public utility actually used and useful for the convenience of the public ner and form prescribed by the commission uniform accounts of all business transacted.